S1nScripts/docs.s1nscripts.com/docs/government/install.md

 :::

-### Follow these steps to install the banking system
+### Follow these steps to install the government system

 1. Download the script from KeyMaster.